emqx/eip/active/0044-backup-encryption.md

 * Enforce `require_encryption`: plaintext API import is rejected when on and accepted when off.
 * Confirm CLI import is exempt and is audited as a bypass.
+* Confirm the `x-encryption-key` header is redacted in the audit log and traces, for both a plaintext value and a `file://` value.
-* Confirm the create key is accepted only as `file://` and never appears in the audit log or process arguments.
+* Confirm the CLI does not accept an inline key argument, and that a `file://` or stdin key never appears in the process arguments.
 * Round-trip a backup between two clusters with a key exchanged through `ctl`.
 * Key rotation: an archive made with an older provisioned key still imports after a new key is added, and stops importing after the old key is deleted.